 Affordable Housing Schemes

-There are a number of affordable housing schemes in Addlestone to help make buying a property more achievable.
-The work is more complex and we have specialist conveyancing solicitors to handle the following:
+Several affordable housing schemes in Addlestone help make buying a property more achievable.
+The work is more complex, and we have specialist conveyancing solicitors to handle the following:

 - Shared Ownership Solicitors